openbible-io/en_ust/README.md

 ### Words Not Found in the Original Language

-In the process of alignment according to the instructions above, you may find that the GL text has words or phrases that do not represent any meaning in the original language text and are not there because the GL sentence needs them to make sense.
+In the process of alignment according to the instructions above, you may find that the English text has words or phrases that do not represent any meaning in the OrigL text and are not there because the English sentence needs them to make sense.
 If this occurs, follow these recommendations:

-* If possible, consider editing the GL text to match the original language text.
+* If possible, consider editing the English text to match the OrigL text.
 * You may consult other Greek or Hebrew manuscripts to see if there is textual support for your translation (see the `Biblical Humanities Dashboard <http://biblicalhumanities.org/dashboard/>` for other manuscripts).
 * If you find support for your translation, make sure to include a comment or note about where you found it and why the translation should include it.
-* You should consider placing these GL words in brackets or in a footnote.
+* You should consider placing these English words in brackets or in a footnote.